-Souris, P.E.I. - At the eastern tip of P.E.I., just northeast of Souris, theres a spectacular golden sand beach that sings when you walk on it.
-Actually, the sound is a little more like a squeak, but it's distinctive and mysterious.
-It's a phenomena that scientists still don't completely understand.
-'Singing Sands' have been reported on beaches in the North of Wales, on the little island of Eigg in the Scottish Hebrides and at a number of beaches along the Atlantic Coast.
+Souris, P.E.I. – At the eastern tip of P.E.I., just northeast of Souris, there’s a spectacular golden sand beach that sings when you walk on it.
+Actually, the sound is a little more like a squeak, but it’s distinctive and mysterious.
+It’s a phenomena that scientists still don’t completely understand.
+‘Singing Sands’ have been reported on beaches in the North of Wales, on the little island of Eigg in the Scottish Hebrides and at a number of beaches along the Atlantic Coast.
 Studies have found that squeaking or whistling sand is found where quartz sand is very well rounded and highly spherical.
-P.E.I.'s Singing Sands are at Basin Head Beach (its often referred to as Singing Sands Beach).
+P.E.I.’s Singing Sands are at Basin Head Beach (it’s often referred to as Singing Sands Beach).
 Many consider this to be the best beach on the island.
-From the nearby town of Souris it's only five hours by ferry (daily) to the Magdalen Islands.
-Basin Head Beach Photo by John Sylvester
+From the nearby town of Souris it’s only five hours by ferry (daily) to the Magdalene Islands.

-Where: Joined to New Brunswick by the 12.9 km Confederation Bridge.
-Canada's smallest province, rolling rural Prince Edward Island, is just 225 km wide.
-Historic Charlottetown is the birthplace of Canada's Confederation, and a great place to celebrate Canada Day.
-Island explorers can find great golf opportunties, beautiful beaches, the world's only potato musuem, Anne of Green Gables sites, lobster dinners, and a 70-mile-long September yard sale.
+Where: P.E.I. is joined to New Brunswick by the 12.9 km Confederation Bridge.
+The landscape of Canada’s smallest province is rolling rural, with the whole island just 225 km wide.
+Historic Charlottetown is the birthplace of Canada’s Confederation, and a great place to celebrate Canada Day.
+Island explorers can find great golf opportunities, beautiful beaches, the world’s only potato museum, Anne of Green Gables sites, lobster dinners, and a 70-mile-long September yard sale.

 Have you visited ‘Singing Sands’ ?
 Please share…